How Attention Works

 Key Takeaways

-- Q, K, V are three different projections of each word
+- Q, K, V are three learned linear projections of each token's representation